25 Words or Less: Money Round

 In the Money Round, the champion must convey 10 words to their celebrity partners (or, beginning in Season 3, one civilian partner and the celebrity) in one minute with the maximum of 25 clue words available to them.
 If the contestant can get the two partners to solve all 10 words, the champion wins $10,000.
 If they do not succeed, the champion (civilian partners in season 3) receives consolation prizes, such as a trip.
 If the clue giver exceeds the 25 clue word limit, or gives an illegal clue at any time, the round ends.

 For the second season of the show, a new rule was introduced in which the contestants are also playing for a "SuperFan" who registered via the show's website or on social media accounts.
 The losing contestant in the main game receives consolation prizes, and the losing SuperFan that they played for receives a $100 gift card.
 If the champion in the Money Round wins the $10,000, the chosen SuperFan receives $1,000 as well.
 If the champion fails to win the Money Round, the chosen SuperFan will receive consolation prizes, such as the 25 Words or Less party game.

-In Season 3, the SuperFan rule returned and a new rule stated the team that wins and advances to the Money Round will return for the next episode and can continue to do so until they are defeated, regardless of the outcome (like Jeopardy!, without limitations).
-One SuperFan is chosen per game instead of two.
+The third season initiated a returning champions rule, where winning teams could continue to compete as long as they kept winning.
+Since then, only one SuperFan participant has been featured per episode.